pghvlaans/sbotools/man/post-release/sboupgrade.1.md

 ## BUGS

+100% accuracy cannot be guaranteed for the option addition prompt.
+It may rarely appear when options appear to be documented, but are not.

-None known.
+Otherwise, none known.
 If found, Issues and Pull Requests to
 <https://github.com/pghvlaans/sbotools/> are always welcome.

 ## SEE ALSO